Random planar maps and graphs with minimum degree two and three: Planar maps

 where

 \end{theorem}

 \begin{proof} The decomposition of a map into its core and the collection of trees attached to the corners implies the following equation:

-The first summand corresponds to the case where the map is a tree, and the second one where the core is not empty: each edge is replaced with a non-empty tree whose root corresponds to the original edge.
+The first summand corresponds to the case where the map is a tree, and the second one where the core is non-empty: each edge is replaced with a non-empty tree whose root corresponds to the original edge.
 The factor

 is interpreted as follows.
-The first summand corresponds to the case where the root of the map is in the core, and the second one to the case where it is in a pendant rooted tree $\tau$, which we place at the left-back corner of the root edge of the core.
-In this case there is a non-empty sequence of non-empty trees from the root edge $e$ of $\tau$ to the root edge of the core, and the factor $2$ distinguishes the two possible directions of $e$.
+The first summand corresponds to the case where the root of the map belongs to the core, and the second one to the case where it is in a pendant rooted tree $\tau$, which we place at the left-back corner of the root edge of the core.
+In this case there is a non-empty sequence of non-empty trees from the root edge~$e$ of $\tau$ to the root edge of the core, and the factor $2$ distinguishes the two possible orientations of $e$.